IST 100 - Computer Technology 2 credits

 Students are introduced to programming concepts and programming methodology through the use of the popular language C++.

-IST 200 - Internet Programming Languages 3 credits; Offered fall of odd-numbered yearsPrerequisite: IST 125
+IST 200 - Internet Programming Languages 3 credits; Offered spring of even-numbered yearsPrerequisite: IST 125

 This course is an introduction to Web-oriented programming languages.
 The focus is primarily on the HTML and XHTML programming languages.
 The course also will include the use of common scripting languages in constructing dynamic Web pages.

-IST 225 - Computer Information Systems 3 credits; Offered springPrerequisite: IST 125
+IST 225 - Computer Information Systems 3 credits; Offered fallPrerequisite: IST 195

 This course is an introduction to computer information systems concepts, hardware, software applications, data communication, and the social and ethical issues surrounding computers and information systems.